@FLA_MEDIC on Twitter

 Her writing is clear, concise, and absent of the breathless prose that many lesser journalists rely upon.
 Whenever I find a Branswell article, I know in advance it is going to be well worth reading.

-Likewise, Maggie Fox - who has recently moved over to NBC News from the National Journal (and before that, Reuters) - is another standout in the world of health reporting.
+Likewise, Maggie Fox with NBC news is another standout in the world of health reporting.
 Maggie understands the science, having completed fellowships at the National Institutes of Health on Genomics, at Harvard Medical School on infectious disease, and at the University of Maryland on child and family health policy.

-Writer and blogger Maryn McKenna lends considerable talent and expertise to Flublogia, particularly on the antimicrobial resistance front.
+Author, and science writer Maryn McKenna lends considerable talent and expertise to Flublogia, particularly on the antimicrobial resistance front.

 In 2010 her second book, SUPERBUG: The Fatal Menace of MRSA was published to sterling reviews (you can read my review here).
 Her Superbug Blog continues to be one the best resources on antibiotic resistance issues available online.
-Maryn is also the author of Beating Back The Devil, the inside story of the CDC’s Epidemic Intelligence Service, and an upcoming book on MRSA.
+Maryn is also the author of Beating Back The Devil, the inside story of the CDC’s Epidemic Intelligence Service.

 Ian York, who now works at the CDC, also pens the wonderful Mystery Rays blog (although his work schedule has severely limited his blogging).
 His eclectic meanderings through the world (and history) of infectious diseases are a delight for disease geeks and highly recommended.